PositiveSecurity/ton-graph/README.md

  - Visual Studio Code 1.75.0 or newer

+## Limitations

+- Imports cannot follow symbolic links that resolve outside the opened workspace directory.
+Any such attempts will result in an error.

 ## Known Issues

 - Large contracts with many functions may take longer to process